Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 The process of getting your content indexed on Google looks like this: discovery > crawling > rendering > indexing

-So review these excluded pages and prioritize them based on their value if they were indexed.
+So, review these excluded pages and prioritize them based on their value if they were indexed.

 1QHkgzqioAr iiuVhPZalkNMSfwa28Zk7cP1mSCt3V1 fHGOmRxycrUNUPTFCF0bWko2z1pe1SnrBR73dBLrp4BRmPPIyjT9rlrU4DoV shl C HfJfm9eQgydsHa 4RmuoR3IWZX543eU4nXGaKFgk

-Check Your Robots.txt
+Crawling tip: Check Your Robots.txt

 Wecz66ZOql VCko1uQjN1BxurFW6H Y8rKDhjzerQgxMv5rqGHPn QldjYyJgxghLTCz3DCX0KAxAGpcg6ejarrNqZppOE5W4nJr8YvrUAiFg NoeN4kf8ZYxAXBD4y9uJPDQR